Skip to main content Skip to footer

 We are also meeting regularly with South Ribble Borough Council (SRBC) to maximise opportunities to achieve their aim of making South Ribble carbon neutral by 2030 and will be working to develop relationships with local authorities in all of the areas in which we operate to support their sustainability and environmental targets.

-Through our new Contract Management Standard, we are working with contractors and suppliers to reduce the environmental impact of work carried out on our behalf.
+We are working with contractors and suppliers to reduce the environmental impact of work carried out on our behalf.

 We are active members of the DWF Retrofit Group, looking at retrofitting and how registered providers and local authorities can work together to maximise value for money in any retrofit and/or pilots carried out.